-RFW is recognised for Outstanding Achievement in 2018 Australian Charity Awards
+RFW receives Outstanding Achievement Award at 2018 Australian Charity Awards

 RFW has been awarded an Outstanding Achievement Award in the 2018 Australian Charity Awards